 03/15/2013: No current conditions report available.

-Please remember that dogs are not allowed on designated nordic ski trails on the Rogue River and Winema National Forests.
+Dogs are not allowed on designated nordic ski trails on the Rogue River - Siskiyou National Forest and Winema National Forest.

 From Medford, OR, travel Highway 140 east to Summit Sno-Park located at milepoint 28.5.
 Summit Sno-Park has parking for about 5-7 vehicles.